UAlbertaALTLab/morphodict/docs/directory-structure.md

 DatabaseManager outputs logs when it imports xml dictionaries into the database.
 Here are logs that record details of what happened to the xml entries during the importation.

-### CreeDictionary/django_logs

-This directory stores logs on production.

 ### CreeDictionary/morphodict

 A django app that has our language invariant components of the project.
 This is currently a WIP.